schnef/axolotl/README.md

 Install ErlangOTP from either [Erlang.org](http://www.erlang.org/) or, as I mostly do, get it from [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).
-Get the `standard` distribution from Erlang Solutions if in doubt and not the 'enterprise` edition with rebar and other goodies.
+Get the 'standard' distribution from Erlang Solutions if in doubt and not the 'enterprise' edition with rebar and other goodies.

 Next install rebar version 2 from [Github](https://github.com/rebar/rebar) and follow the instructions